yoondoong/preprocessors-workshop/README.md

 *Flow* uses data flow analysis to :running: follow :running: you in your code writing, pointing out errors as you go.
 Like your parents, but more helpful! :information_desk_person:

 It works incrementally, meaning you can add it file-by-file instead of jumping right into the deep end of the pool.
+We won't be doing much with it for this interactive portion of our workshop, but check it out and see if it will help you in your own coding!

 ## Clone the Repo!
 To start off, clone this repo - you should already know how to do that, but if not, just `git clone [HTTPS for this repo.]`